-The profiles will be loaded into software that will automatically apply the required font, type size, line spacings etc. If a candidate does not supply a profile statement or photo, then "No Profile Statement and/or photo provided" text or similar will be printed in the profile book.
+The profiles will be loaded into software provided by the printer that will automatically apply the required font, type size, line spacings etc. If a candidate does not supply a profile statement or photo from a candidate, then "No Profile Statement and/ or photo provided" text or similar will be printed in the profile book.